jay-patel-3/Math/README.md

 # Math
-Project 1: Using Basic Elements for the structure of a website along with CSS for styling
+<p>Project 1: Using Basic Elements for the structure of a website along with CSS for styling</p>